caochao39/tarerobotics/docs/source/system_modules/slam.rst

 .. image:: ../images/image2.png
     :width: 75%

 If the point cloud file is large, the system will take several seconds to a minute to load the prior map.
 Users can manually downsample the point cloud file to save the system startup time.
 We recommend using `CloudCompare <https://www.danielgm.net/cc/>`_ (installed on the vehicle NUC computer).
 Start the software and open the 'pointcloud_local.txt' file.
-Load all five columns by default and click ‘Apply’.
+Load all five columns by default and click 'Apply'.

 .. image:: ../images/image17.png
     :width: 75%

-Then, click the point cloud to select it in the ‘DB Tree’ window and click the ‘Subsample a point cloud’ icon in the toolbar.
+Then, click the point cloud to select it in the 'DB Tree' window and click the 'Subsample a point cloud' icon in the toolbar.
 For indoor environments, we recommend downsampling the point cloud to 0.1m resolution.
 For outdoor environments, use 0.2m.
-Click ‘Ok’ to downsample.
+Click 'Ok' to downsample.

 .. image:: ../images/image8.png
     :width: 30%

-Select the newly created downsampled point cloud in the ‘DB Tree’ window and save it to file.
-Make sure to select ‘ASCII’ cloud at the lower right corner, set the file name, and ‘Save’.
+Select the newly created downsampled point cloud in the 'DB Tree' window and save it to file.
+Make sure to select 'ASCII' cloud at the lower right corner, set the file name, and 'Save'.

 .. image:: ../images/image14.png
     :width: 55%

-Then, in the next window, keep the default setting and click ‘Ok’ to save the file.
+Then, in the next window, keep the default setting and click 'Ok' to save the file.
 Now, you can use the downsampled point cloud as the prior map.

 .. image:: ../images/image4.png
     :width: 35%